 TIP: Although we’re in love with the luminescent greens of springtime, the Rock Creek area lights up with brilliant displays of gold, orange and crimson fall color in late September, early October.
 Contact Mono County to get a free Eastern Sierra Fall Color Guide.

 There’s something special about being on the trail, feeling the cool mountain air against your skin and the warmth of the sun hitting your face as you trek onward.
 It’s these moments in the outdoors that help re-energize your soul for the following week.
-So, instead of sitting at home wasting away on your couch, try one of these amazing High Sierra hiking trails.
+So, instead of sitting at home wasting away on your couch, try one of these amazing hiking Sierra Nevada trails.

 Author: Alex Silgalis